🏛️ Major Liquidity Providers and Forex Brokers

 Tier-2 Liquidity and Forex Brokers:

-Forex brokers that do not generate large enough volumes to connect with Tier-1 providers, connect with Tier-2 liquidity providers.
+Forex brokers that do not generate enough volume to connect with Tier-1 providers connect with Tier-2 liquidity providers.

-STP stands for Straight Through Processing, while ECN stands for Electronic Communications Network.
-The transactions of ECN/STP Forex brokers are executed directly to a Tier-1 or a Tier-2 liquidity provider.
+STP stands for Straight Through Processing, while ECN stands for Electronic Communication Network.

-Brokers who cannot access Tier-1/2 liquidity are categorized as Market Makers or else Forex agents.
+Brokers who cannot access Tier-1 or Tier-2 liquidity are classified as Market Makers or Forex agents.
 These firms operate through a dealing desk (DD) and create their own market within the real market.
-These firms are often accused of having a conflict of interest with their customers.
-The reason is that they are forced to take the opposite side of their customers’ positions.
-Market makers offer a trading environment of wide trading spreads and high slippage on order execution.
+They are often accused of having a conflict of interest with their customers because they take the opposite side of their clients’ positions.
+Market makers typically offer a trading environment with wider spreads and higher slippage on order execution.

-A Prime of Prime firm provides a retail broker with access to the trading liquidity pool of the largest banks.
+A Prime of Prime firm provides retail brokers with access to the trading liquidity pools of the largest banks.

-A Forex broker will usually connect with more than one liquidity provider, in order to take advantage of the best quotes obtainable from several liquidity sources.
-This is happening by establishing an electronic bridge that automatically connects the broker’s own trading platform with a third-party trading platform that acts as an ECN.
-The Forex broker can create different groups of clients, and choose which group orders will be processed by the ECN, and which group orders will be filled by an internal book.
+A Forex broker usually connects with multiple liquidity providers to take advantage of the best quotes available from various sources.
+This is done by establishing an electronic bridge that automatically links the broker’s trading platform with a third-party platform acting as an ECN.
+The Forex broker can create different client groups and decide which group's orders will be processed by the ECN and which will be filled internally.

-This is a list of some of the key liquidity providers worldwide (per region).
+Below is a list of some key liquidity providers worldwide, organized by region.

 Table: Liquidity Providers